RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/59-JAS.md

 <sup>17</sup> But the wisdom that is from above is first pure, then peaceful, gentle, reasonable, full of mercy and good fruits, without partiality, and without hypocrisy.
 <sup>18</sup> Now the fruit of righteousness is sown in peace by those who make peace.

 > - <sup>a</sup> 4.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>b</sup> 6. or, Hell

 ## Chapter 4